adricort/rover/README.md

 2. qr_loc_reader:
 3. realsense2_camera:
 4. slam: contains the navigation node
-     i. rs_camera.launch: settings for processing the data from the camera ii. rtabmap.launch: settings for Rviz and rtabmapviz, cfg files, depth and stereo, odometry?, RGB-D, pointcloud, SLAM, and other many parameters iii.
+     - rs_camera.launch: settings for processing the data from the camera
+     - rtabmap.launch: settings for Rviz and rtabmapviz, cfg files, depth and stereo, odometry?, RGB-D, pointcloud, SLAM, and other many parameters
+     -

 And, of course, the documentation, maps, images, and other useful files inside "rovy_docs".

-100. First list item
-     - First nested list item

 ### Launching ###